-11 Texas judges broke law with blanket denial of free bail
+Commission: 11 Texas judges broke law by denying free bail

 HOUSTON (AP) — Texas’ judicial ethics commission has found 11 current and former judges broke the law by indiscriminately denying free bail to thousands of poor people charged with crimes.

-The Houston Chronicle reports that the State Commission on Judicial Conduct this week publicly admonished the Harris County district judges, eight of whom have left office.

-It ruled that the judges willfully violated court rules and state law by instructing court officers to routinely deny no-cash bail to most or all newly arrested defendants.
+The State Commission on Judicial Conduct this week publicly admonished the group of Harris County district judges, most of whom have left office, the Houston Chronicle reported.
+The commission ruled that the judges willfully violated court rules and state law by instructing court officers to routinely deny no-cash bail to most or all newly arrested defendants.

+The practice “cast public discredit upon the judiciary,” the Commission wrote in each of the rulings.

+The findings of the misconduct probe, which was launched in secret early last year, comes after eight of the jurists lost re-election bids or declined to run for office again.

+The public reprimand is unusual and comes as Harris County, one of America’s most populous counties, works to settle a 2017 lawsuit that claimed officials were violating defendants’ constitutional rights by broadly denying so-called “personal recognizance” bonds.

-A lawyer for the judges, Nicole DeBorde, said the commission’s decision was “incorrect” and that her clients plan to appeal.
+A lawyer for the judges, Nicole DeBorde, told the Chronicle that the commission’s decision was “incorrect” and “based on a misunderstanding of the law surrounding this very complicated issue of bail.”

-On Thursday, former Judge Michael McSpadden told the Chronicle he stood by the decision to have magistrates deny all requests for so-called “personal recognizance” bonds.
+On Thursday, former Judge Michael McSpadden stood by his decision to have magistrates deny all requests for personal recognizance bonds, even if doing so broke the law.

+“I still feel the same way,” McSpadden told the Houston paper.
+“I, as the elected judge, would like to make the decision on free bonds for accused felons rather than turn those important duties over to the magistrates.”

 Information from: Houston Chronicle, http://www.houstonchronicle.com